 - 1. Set the seat's power functions to the preferred position. - 2.
-If not activated, activate the seat/memory function by pushing the "Mode" paddle switch forward one or more times until a seat icon appears in the control panel display. - 3.
+Activate the seat memory function by pressing the Mode button one or more times until a seat icon appears in the control panel display. - 3.
 Move the joystick to the left or right to select a memorized position (M1, M2 or M3).
 A seat icon and memory symbol M for the memorized position selected are shown in the control panel display. - 4.
 Move the joystick rearward to activate the Save function.
 An arrow will appear next to the memory symbol M. - 5.
-Save the current position by moving the joystick forwards and holding it in that position until the arrow next to the memory symbol M disappears.
+Save the current position by moving the joystick forward and holding it in that position until the arrow next to the memory symbol M disappears.

-Figure 71.
+Figure 83.
 Memory function activated.